Severe Floods in Valencia: Regional Impact and Community Response

 Citizens from other communities in Spain and around the world have mobilized massively to donate and go as volunteers to help those suffering in Valencia.
 There have been initiatives from influencers, schools, and city halls all in an effort to alleviate the suffering that the people of Valencia are going through.
 In addition, one of the clubs from IE Univeristy, “The Charity Club” has started a drive to collect donations, food, cleaning supplies, tools, and any other materials needed.

-Collection stations are been set up at the entrances of the IE Tower and María de Molina, here donations can be made in cash, Bizum(+34 722 460 025), or Revolut.
+Collection stations are been set up at the entrances of the IE Tower and María de Molina, here donations can be made in cash or to the Red Cross.
 Students may also take donations of supplies here, by following the @ie_ charity_ club on Instagram you can know what is most needed and how they are doing.
-It is important to highlight the impact that these donations can have, how dropping off tools and materials can help and how spreading the word is greatly appreciated.
+It is important to highlight the impact that these donations can have, how dropping off tools and materials can help, and how spreading the word is greatly appreciated.

 Additionally, there is a solidarity campaign called, “Una Copa por Valencia” created by David Aliagas, he urges people to support the disaster relief by donating the amount of money one would normally spend on a drink at the club which is usually 10-15 euros and instead “buy a drink” for Valencia.
 These funds would directly benefit the city’s recovery from the recent tragedies.